sikthehedgehog/indigo/docs/calculator_division.md

 The calculator does decimal arithmetic with ten digits.
 Most of the algorithms were rather straightforward (if annoying to implement) but the division was particularly awful.
 Just going to leave here an example of how it's working to give an idea...
+In hindsight, I think it's just long division.

+Sign and comma are handled separately, this only computes the digits.

 ```
 12345 / 25 = 493.8